voluntadpear/homepage/blog/how-vue-devtools-work/how-vue-devtools-work.md

 Let's start by looking at [`src/detector.js`](https://github.com/vuejs/vue-devtools/blob/dev/packages/shell-chrome/src/detector.js).
 This is a **content script**.

 **Content scripts** are the parts of an extension that are running in the context of the current web page.
-They can query the DOM, make changes to it, and communicate with the parent extension.
+They can query the DOM, make changes to it, and communicate with the parent extension context.

 Unlike regular page scripts, they have one important limitation.
 Content scripts live in "isolated worlds".
-They can't access variables created by other scripts, even if they're added to the `window` global.
+They can't access variables created by other scripts, even if those variables are added to the `window` global.

 To workaround the "isolated worlds" limitation, `detector.js` includes this helper: